 - Premium use: retail presentation, wardrobe protection, or reusable storage.

 The real question is which spec protects the launch plan without creating hidden costs later.
-That answer changes with quantity, freight method, decoration, and handling needs.
+That answer changes with quantity, freight method, decoration, handling needs, and the number of locations that will receive the bags.

 Product details cosmetic teams should evaluate first